 Crampons

-Crampons are a great tool to provide security while bootpacking up snow and rock.
-When the slope is too steep for switchbacks, it’s time to bust out your crampons.
+Crampons are a great tool for providing security while bootpacking up snow and rock.
+When the slope is too steep for switchbacks, it's time to bust out your crampons.
 Depending on the conditions and the surface you are traveling on, there are several options for crampons.
 The big decision to make with crampon selection is material type: aluminum or steel.
-Specifically, when we refer to aluminum or steel in the realm of ski mountaineering or spring skiing, most often we're talking about the front section.
+Specifically, when we refer to aluminum or steel in ski mountaineering or spring skiing, most often, we're talking about the front section.

 Aluminum Crampons